precisionmedicineunit/docs/index.md

 ## Welcome

-This is the documentation index for SwissPedHealth bioinformatic pipeline development.
+This is the documentation index for bioinformatic pipeline development.
 You can visit the project home page at
 <https://swisspedhealth.ch>.